Taav00/Shockeys/README.md

 This is the repository of team ResourceFul.

 Here we will version each code we produce for our connected device.
-As well as berief summaries of the device we are working on.
+As well as brief summaries of the device we are working on.